Skip to content

 Arash Dayani

 Arash Dayani joined the Department of Finance in the Wilbur O. and Ann Powers College of Business at Clemson University in 2020.
 He earned his Ph.D. in Finance at the University of Oregon.
-Prior to his Ph.D., Arash received an M.S. degree in Financial Engineering and a B.S. degree in Industrial Engineering at Amirkabir University of Technology in Iran.
+Before his Ph.D., Arash received an M.S. in Financial Engineering and a B.S. in Industrial Engineering at Amirkabir University of Technology in Iran.
 His primary research interests are empirical corporate finance and asset management.
-Arash’s dissertation investigates the effect of patent trolls on the market for the acquisition of small firms by exploiting the adoption of state-level anti-patent troll laws in 35 states.
+Arash's dissertation investigates the effect of patent trolls on the market for the acquisition of small firms by exploiting the adoption of state-level anti-patent troll laws in 35 states.

 Photo of Brad Hobbs